 LinkedIn.
 The dominant B2B platform in SA.
 For any business selling to professionals, executives, or other businesses, LinkedIn produces higher-quality leads than any other social channel.
 Company pages build credibility; thought leadership posts from founders and senior staff drive the most reach.
 LinkedIn's SA advertising infrastructure allows precise targeting by job title, industry, company size, and seniority.

 TikTok.
-Growing rapidly in SA among under-35 audiences.
-Estimated at around 12 million SA users as of early 2026, with strong traction in entertainment, fashion, food, and education categories.
+Growing rapidly in SA, with DataReportal's 2026 data recording a potential TikTok ad audience of 29.1 million adults in South Africa, reflecting the platform's significant reach among under-35 audiences.
 Organic reach is still relatively accessible for new accounts that post consistently, which makes it a lower-cost channel for building awareness compared to Facebook.
 The content format demands short, fast, high-production-value video.

 X (formerly Twitter).
 A niche platform in SA but influential in specific sectors: media, politics, technology, finance, and sports.
 If your business targets journalists, thought leaders, or tech audiences, X is worth maintaining.
 For most consumer businesses, the time-to-impact ratio does not justify prioritising it over Facebook, Instagram, or LinkedIn.